officelearn/azure-docs.sv-se/articles/azure-stack/azure-stack-update-1804.md

 Följande är efter installationen kända problem för version **20180513.1**.

 #### <a name="portal"></a>Portalen
+- <!-- 1272111 - IS --> After you install or update to this version of Azure Stack, you might not be able to view Azure Stack scale units in the Admin portal.
+  Lösning: Använd PowerShell för att visa information om Skalningsenheter.
+Mer information finns i [hjälp](https://docs.microsoft.com/powershell/azure/azure-stack/overview?view=azurestackps-1.3.0) innehåll för Azure-stacken modulen 1.3.0.

+- <!-- 2332636 - IS -->  When you use AD FS for your Azure Stack identity system and update to this version of Azure Stack, the default owner of the default provider subscription is reset to the built-in **CloudAdmin** user.
+  Lösning: Lös problemet när du har installerat uppdateringen med steg 3 från de [utlösaren automation för att konfigurera anspråksproviderförtroende i Azure-stacken](azure-stack-integrate-identity.md#trigger-automation-to-configure-claims-provider-trust-in-azure-stack-1) proceduren för att återställa standard providern Prenumerationens ägare.

+- <!-- TBD - IS ASDK --> Some administrative subscription types are not available.
+When you upgrade Azure Stack to this version, the two subscription types that were [introduced with version 1804](#new-features) are not visible in the console.
+This is expected.
+The unavailable subscription types are *Metering subscription*, and *Consumption subscription*.
+These subscription types are visible in new Azure Stack environments beginning with version 1804 but are not yet ready for use.
+You should continue to use the *Default Provider* subscription type.

 - <!-- TBD -  IS ASDK -->The ability [to open a new support request from the dropdown](azure-stack-manage-portals.md#quick-access-to-help-and-support) from within the administrator portal isn’t available.
 Instead, use the following link:
     - För Azure-Stack integrerad system använda https://aka.ms/newsupportrequest.